MicrosoftDocs/cpp-docs/docs/build-insights/reference/sdk/functions/stop-tracing-session.md

 ### Parameters

 *sessionName*\
 The name of the tracing session to stop.
-Use the same session name as the one passed to [StartTracingSession](start-tracing-session.md), [StartTracingSessionA](start-tracing-session-a.md), or [StartTracingSessionW](start-tracing-session-w.md).
+Use the same session name as used for [StartTracingSession](start-tracing-session.md), [StartTracingSessionA](start-tracing-session-a.md), or [StartTracingSessionW](start-tracing-session-w.md).

 *outputLogFile*\
-Path to the final output log file where the raw trace should be saved.
+Full path of the final output log file to save the raw trace.

 *statistics*\
 Pointer to a [TRACING_SESSION_STATISTICS](../other-types/tracing-session-statistics-struct.md) object. `StopTracingSession` writes trace collection statistics in this object before returning.